Samkth123/KTH-md/Growth/Session 2/Live Session 2 - The growth process.md

 TODO hitta grupp å fråga om quizet om de multople choice å så elr...
 Till nästa lektion gå igenom advantages å disadvantages of dessa grejer

+#### PROS AND CONS OF STAGE MODELS
+pros:
+Many entreprenours
+- can locate their venture in one of the stages
+- find the models useful to pinpoint potential problems and think about solutions

+Cons:
+Models suggest that
+- there is one path
+- firms go through ALL stages
+- best suited for organic growth
+- limited empirical evidenve